guillermo/gogo/README.md

 GoGo allows you to:

 * Parse a directory containing Go files and a go.mod file
+* Parse Go files from any filesystem that implements the `fs.FS` interface
 * Manipulate the parsed code:
   * Rename the package
   * Remove, duplicate, or rename files